 Learn something new every day

-The main function of tripeptides is cell communication.
-They also contribute to body functions such as blood pressure regulation and thyroid function.
+Peptide-based molecules also contribute to processes such as blood pressure regulation and thyroid function.
 As tripeptides age, however, communication signals may start to deteriorate, which can cause signs of aging and other health issues.
 Anti-aging creams and other cosmetic treatments often look for ways of using these compounds as a way to renew and refresh the body’s existing stores, at least at the surface level.